itnunu751/itnunu751/README.md

 🚀 Projects:
 I'm a firm believer in learning by doing.
 Explore my GitHub repositories to find projects that demonstrate my expertise, including:
+-	Created a minimal HTTP 1.1 server, based on RFC 2616, using the C standard library as a “backdoor” that would execute commands embedded into client requests
+-	Reverse engineered a password from a binary x86_64 program using objdump and Ghidra
+-	Performed black-box security audits of small web applications using a browser, HTTP request sender, and Burp Suite to develop exploits for common web vulnerabilities
+-	Spoofed IP addresses using the Python scapy package to gain the trust of UDP and TCP services and capture sensitive data
+-	Developed a simple fuzzer to fuzz binary programs

 📚 Learning Never Stops: